 The acquisition of investment properties may be financed in substantial part by borrowing, which increases our exposure to loss.
 Under our charter, we have a limitation that precludes us from borrowing in excess of 300% of our net assets, which approximates borrowing 75% of the cost of our investments (unless a majority of our independent directors approves any borrowing in excess of the limit and we disclose the justification for doing so to our stockholders), but such restriction does not restrict the amount of indebtedness we may incur with respect to any single investment.
 Our target leverage ratio is in the range of 60%.
 Our leverage ratio is measured by dividing (i) property-level and entity-level debt net of cash and loan-related restricted cash, by (ii) gross real estate assets (measured using the greater of fair market value and cost) plus the equity in our settled real estate doet portfolio.
 See "Investment Objectives and Strategies-Borrowing Policies."
 We may exceed our target leverage ratio, particularly during a market downtum or in connection with a large acquisition.
 The use of leverage involves a high degree of financial risk and will increase the exposure of the investments to adverse economic factors such as rising interest rates, downtums in the economy or deteriorations in the condition of the investments.
-Principal and from the properties.
+Principal and interest payments on indebtedness (including mortgages having "balloon" payments) will have to be made regardless of the sufficiency of cash flow from the properties.
 Our investments will be impaired by a smaller decline in the value of the properties than is the case where properties are owned with a proportionately smaller amount of debt.